Induction for representations of coideal doubles, with an application to quantum $SL(2,\mathbb{R})$: Preliminaries

 Note that the commutation relation \eqref{EqCommHeis} makes sense for any Hopf $*$-algebra $U$ paired with $A$.
-When $U$ arises as a quantized enveloping algebra, paired with its associated function algebra $A$ through a Hopf $*$-algebra pairing $\tau: A\times U \rightarrow \C$, we refer to $\mcH(A,U)$ as the (infinitesimal) Heisenberg double of $A$ and $U$.
+When $U$ arises as a quantized enveloping algebra, paired with its associated function algebra $A$ through a Hopf $*$-algebra pairing $\tau: A\times U \rightarrow \C$, we refer to $\mcH(A,U)$ as the infinitesimal\footnote{We will use the term `infinitesimal' colloquially to refer to anything related to the (quantized) Lie algebra setting, e.g.\ by describing the action of a Lie algebra on the function algebra of its Lie group as being by `infinitesimal translations'.} Heisenberg double of $A$ and $U$.
 If then $I \subseteq U$ is a left coideal $*$-subalgebra, we can also make sense of the subalgebras

-which we refer to as the (infinitesimal) Heisenberg double of $B$ and $I$, resp.\ of $A$ and $I$.
+which we refer to as the \emph{infinitesimal} Heisenberg double of $B$ and $I$, resp.\ of $A$ and $I$.
+In this case, we can write the commutation relations more symmetrically as

 If moreover $I$ satisfies